-- Where a student is unable, through disability or specific learning difficulty as documented in accordance with procedures approved by the Academic Board, to be assessed in the way specified for the module or unit of study, the examiners may in advance of offering the module or unit of study vary the medium and way as appropriate, having regard to the objectives of the module or unit of study and award and the need for fairness and the maintenance of standards. - F19.2R The Academic Board shall approve guidance to ensure consistent approaches to the provision of special arrangements for the assessment of students with disabilities or specific learning difficulties. - F19.3R Adapted assessment arrangements shall be provided where necessary for students with physical and sensory disabilities, with specific learning difficulties (including dyslexia), with psychological problems or with chronic medical conditions. - F19.4R In cases where there is no clear physical or sensory disability the candidate shall provide a doctor's letter or psychologist's report to support his or her request for adapted arrangements. - F19.5P Students are required to make early requests for alternative examination arrangements.
-The University cannot guarantee to process requests unless made before the end of the term preceding the examinations. - F19.6P The arrangements may involve extra time, special room arrangements, the use of an amanuensis or word processors, question papers in alternative format or other appropriate support. - F19.7P Details of the arrangements for any individual shall be agreed between the faculty and the Disability Resource Centre after discussions with the student.
-Existing university practice and experiences shall be taken into account, as shall the individual's requirements and precedents in previous educational settings. - F19.8P Students who have a medical certificate to cover absence from the University with an infectious illness should not be admitted to any examination room; they should be advised to submit Extenuating Circumstances in accordance with F17 above.
+Where a student is unable, through disability or specific learning difficulty as documented in accordance with procedures approved by the Academic Board, to be assessed in the way specified for the module or unit of study, the examiners may in advance of offering the module or unit of study vary the medium and way as appropriate, having regard to the objectives of the module or unit of study and award and the need for fairness and the maintenance of standards.

+F19.2R The Academic Board shall approve guidance to ensure consistent approaches to the provision of special arrangements for the assessment of students with disabilities or specific learning difficulties.

+F19.3R Adapted assessment arrangements shall be provided where necessary for students with physical and sensory disabilities, with specific learning difficulties (including dyslexia), with psychological problems or with chronic medical conditions.

+7 Award Boards should also consider the implications of accepting failure in core or compulsory modules, particularly for awards that lead to professional qualifications or have professional accreditation or recognition, to ensure that the student is not disadvantaged by applying this regulation.

+F19.4R In cases where there is no clear physical or sensory disability the candidate shall provide a doctor's letter or psychologist's report to support his or her request for adapted arrangements.

+F19.5P Students are required to make early requests for alternative examination arrangements.
+The University cannot guarantee to process requests unless made before the end of the term preceding the examinations.

+F19.6P The arrangements may involve extra time, special room arrangements, the use of an amanuensis or word processors, question papers in alternative format or other appropriate support.

+F19.7P Details of the arrangements for any individual shall be agreed between the faculty and the Disability Resource Centre after discussions with the student.
+Existing university practice and experiences shall be taken into account, as shall the individual's requirements and precedents in previous educational settings.

+F19.8P Students who have a medical certificate to cover absence from the University with an infectious illness should not be admitted to any examination room; they should be advised to submit Extenuating Circumstances in accordance with F17 above.

-Students who have a medical certificate as above, but which recommends that they should be allowed to sit their examinations in a separate room, should submit the medical evidence as guickly as possible to the Faculty Examinations Officer.
+F19.9P Students who have a medical certificate as above, but which recommends that they should be allowed to sit their examinations in a separate room, should submit the medical evidence as quickly as possible to the Faculty Examinations Officer.
 However the University is not obliged to put anything in place at short notice, and staff and other students should not be placed at risk.
-The standard rules for the conduct of examinations shall apply to all such students (e.g. in respect of refreshments. mobile phones, personal communication, announcements etc.) Under no circumstances should an invigilator vary the agreed arrangements for any candidate requiring alternative arrangements without first consulting the University's Central Examinations Officer.
+The standard rules for the conduct of examinations shall apply to all such students (e.g. in respect of refreshments, mobile phones, personal belongings, communication, announcements etc.) Under no circumstances should an invigilator vary the agreed requiring arrangements any candidate alternative for arrangements without first consulting the University's Central Examinations Officer.

-Students who arrive at an examination and admit to having, or suspecting that they have, an infectious illness should not be admitted to the examination room as a precautionary measure and in fairness to other students and staff.
+F19.10P Students who arrive at an examination and admit to having, or suspecting that they have, an infectious illness should not be admitted to the examination room as a precautionary measure and in fairness to other students and staff.
 They should be advised to obtain a medical certificate and submit Extenuating Circumstances in accordance with F17 above.